Furnace not igniting? How to fix furnace problems

 To change your air filter, open up the metal grate that houses the air filter and remove the old filter.
 Does the filter look physically dirty or caked in dust?
 If so, it is time to change your air filter.

-Get into the habit of changing your air filter at least every 1-3 months.
+Get into the habit of changing your air filter every 1-3 months.
 However, you should take a look at it periodically to see how well it is doing in between.
 If you have any pets or if you live in an area with a lot of pollen or pollutants, you may need to change it more often.
-Some air filter companies advertise that their filters do not need to be changed very often, but whether you do or do not need to change your filter very often depends more on your home’s environment than it does anything else.
+Some air filter companies advertise a longer lifespan for their filters.
+However, it’s more important to rely on your home’s environment for filter changing than anything else.

-Furnace not igniting burners because of tripped circuit breaker or blown fuse
+Furnace not igniting burners due to tripped circuit breaker or blown fuse

 It is possible a tripped circuit breaker or blown fuse may be the underlying reason your furnace is not igniting properly.
-If this is the case, it is possible you would not know from your thermostat if you have an older model.
-Though this may seem too simple, rule this one out before proceeding.
+Though this may seem like too simple a problem, rule it out before proceeding.

 Go to your electric panel and see if any of the circuit breakers have been tripped.
 If so, turn them back on.
 If it immediately trips again, you may have a short somewhere in your system.
 Do not try to turn it on again.
 Contact a licensed technician.